zhanglj37/zhanglj37.github.io/Publications_Projects.md

 ##### 1. Partial Confirmatory Approach to Scale Development

-- **Participated in a project which proposed a partial factor analysis method between CFA and exploratory factor analysis.
-This project was published on Pyschological Methods.
+- **Participated in a project which proposed a partial confirmatory approach between CFA and exploratory factor analysis.
+This project was accepted by Pyschological Methods.
 I was responsible for the simulation studies in the revision which was appraised as comprehensive by two reviewers [[See the Review Comments]](https://zhanglj37.github.io/blog_200409_PMparticipation.html) **

 ##### 2. Bayesian Model Modification in CFA